aas67633/MyWeatherApp/README.md

 ## Features

 - Enter a city name to get the current weather.
-- Displays the temperature in Fahrenheit.
+- Displays the temperature in Celsius.
 - Shows weather details including temperature, humidity, and weather description.

 ## How to Run